SumiSastri/typescript-with-react/node-ts/readme.md

 * Null:  Null describes a variable that has no value as compared with a value of zero, zero is a value.
 Therefore null describes the absence of a value.

-* Undefined: Allows the possibility for no definition of the type
+* Undefined: Allows the possibility for no definition of the type.
 Often used as union types to provide variations of the possible answers ```string| null | undefined```

 * Never: Is used to indicate an error message, if you want something to never happen you use this type definition

 ```
 function error(message: string): never {
     throw new Error(message);